eliezergensburger/DB5785/README.md

    - see also (https://www.youtube.com/watch?v=bu6IURMFZwQ)

 ---
-Dependencies: The !depends_on! directive ensures that the Python service starts after the PostgreSQL service is ready.
+Dependencies in pgadmin and python: The 'depends_on' directive ensures that the pgadmin and Python service starts after the PostgreSQL service is ready.

-## Setting Up PostgreSQL with Docker
+## Setting Up PostgreSQL with Docker (whithout Docker-Compose)

 ### 1. **Pull the PostgreSQL Docker Image**
    Download the official PostgreSQL Docker image with the following command: